Before we get started, make sure you and your FarmBot meet the following prerequisites:

 - You are familiar with building sequences and using sensors.

-Ensure you have added the SOIL MOISTURE sensor by checking the SENSORS widget on the Controls page.
+Ensure you have added the SOIL MOISTURE sensor by checking the SENSORS list in the Sensors panel.
 If you do not see the sensor, add it using these instructions.

 Build two simple watering sequences, one that doses water for 2 seconds, and one for 5 seconds.
 Each sequence should have the following steps: